kuyugama/addon-system/README.md

 ### Create your first addon

-Here is two ways to achieve it
+There are two ways to achieve it

 - Using library-provided addon creation command line tool: